-Scott and his team are at the leading edge of legal thinking in the use of smart contracts on and off blockchain.
-They have published their own open source smart contract architecture for collaboration with the wider legal and tech community, and advise both technology and financial services clients on fintech use and development.
+Scott and his team are at the leading edge in the development of legal architecture for the implementation of financial technology solutions, including data-sharing frameworks, blockchain, digital currencies, smart contracts and digital identity frameworks.
+They have published their own open source smart contract architecture for collaboration with the wider legal and tech community, and advise both technology and financial services clients, as international industry bodies and regulators, on fintech use and development.

-Scott’s team is Australia's leading team of derivatives lawyers, acting as counsel to many Australian and international financial institutions, market infrastructure providers, state entities, funds, corporates and industry bodies (including ISDA) in relation to derivatives transactions, collateral, netting and regulation.
+Scott’s team is Australia's leading team of derivatives and financial market infrastructure lawyers, acting as counsel to many Australian and international financial institutions, market infrastructure providers, state entities, funds, corporates and industry bodies (including ISDA and ICMA) in relation to derivatives and financial market transactions, collateral, netting and regulation.

 In recognition of his market-leading work, Scott has been listed as one of the Financial Times Top 10 Innovative Individuals in law and his team’s work has won FT innovation in law awards in 4 of the last 6 years.